bczsalba/teahaz-client/devlog.md

 That is I think it for the day, next log will probably be more code-focused, as this was kind of an introduction.
 Thank you!

 @bczsalba

+# 2020/12/22

+Today, I want to start working on some UI.